 On paper, there's no reason why DirecTV Now ($35 to $70 per month) shouldn't work.
 Like Sling TV, it is a stand-alone streaming cable-replacement service.
 Like PlayStation Vue, it offers a huge variety of channels for a relatively small amount of money.
 But even a few minutes with AT&T's new service reveals that it's technically subpar, sorely in need of some fine-tuning before it's ready for prime time.

 The channel selection is decent enough, but DirecTV Now is sluggish, buggy and sometimes just downright broken.
 To top it all off, it's not even very widely available.
-Contrary to its name, DirecTV Now is very much a service that might work better later.
+Contrary to its name, DirecTV Now is very much a service that might work better later, and is not a cable TV alternative we recommend.

 One thing that DirecTV Now does reasonably well is selection.
 Thirty-five dollars per month will get you the "Live a Little" package, which includes about 60 channels — more than Sling Orange ($20 per month) or Sling Blue ($25 per month) offer.
 The basic channels are pretty decent ones, too, including ESPN, Cartoon Network, AMC, Nickelodeon, the Food Network, CNN, FX and Syfy.